truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DatasetsScreensScale.md

 The **This Dataset** and **This Dataset and Child Datasets** sections include the same setting options.
 These settings also display on the **[Capacity Settings](#capacity-settings-screen)** screen.
 {{< expand "Click Here for More Information" "v" >}}
 To apply the settings to only the parent dataset you are creating, enter settings in the **This Dataset** fields.
-To apply settings to both the parent dataset and any new child datsets you create from this dataset, enter settings in the **This Dataset and Child Datsets** section.
+To apply settings to both the parent dataset and any new child datasets you create from this dataset, enter settings in the **This Dataset and Child Datasets** section.

 ![AddDatasetQuotasManagement](/images/SCALE/22.12/AddDatasetQuotasManagement.png "Add Dataset Advanced Quota Options")